joagre/ratatoskr/ideas/r.md

 * `kill(job)`

 The `spawn` keyword can take an extra `monitor` or `link` specifier to create a monitor or link during the actual spawn.
+Look how this is done in the upcoming example.

 ### A small concurrency example

-A small concurrent example may clear things up.
-In the example below jobs are spawned to compute Ackermann function values for the parameters `m = 3, n = 1 ..
+Here follows a small concurrent example that spawn jobs to compute Ackermann function values for the parameters `m = 3, n = 1 ..
 10`.

-The `main` function uses an Ackermann to start 10 jobs and then waits for all jobs to send a result back as a message.
+The `main` function uses member functions in an Ackermann struct to start 10 jobs and then waits for all jobs to send a result back as a message.

 Study this and do not despair: